hiprince/cryptopp-5.6.2-ios/README.md

 cryptopp-5.6.2-ios
 ==================

-Crypto++ 5.6.2 (revision 541) built for ARMv7, ARMv7s, ARM64 and i386 simulator.
-The libraries were built using the iOS 7.0 SDK and libc++ standard library.
-The ZIP includes one common set of headers and one fat libcryptopp.a with the four architectures.
+Crypto++ 5.6.2 (revision 541) built for ARMv7, ARMv7s, ARM64 (devices) and x86_64, i386 (simulators).
+The libraries were built using the iOS 7.0 SDK and LLVM libc++ runtime library (not the GNU libstdc++ runtime).
+The ZIP includes one common set of headers and one fat libcryptopp.a with the five architectures.

-If you only want to include, compile, and link, then only download cryptopp-5.6.2-ios-7.0.zip.
+If you only want to include and link to Crypto++, then only download cryptopp-5.6.2-ios-7.0.zip.
 It has everything you need for an Xcode or command line project.
 Unzip the ZIP archive and place it in a convenient location.
 Use `unzip -a` to ensure CRLF are handled properly. `/usr/local/cryptopp-ios/` is a good location since it is world readable and write protected.

 Note: while the Crypto++ library is mutli-arch, Xcode cannot currently create iOS 6 mutli-arch apps when the app contains both 32-bit and 64-bit components.
 For example, ARMv7 is 32-bit and ARM64 is 64-bit, so Xcode will not be able to create the fat binary.
 This is an Apple/Xcode limitation, and Apple claims it will be fixed soon.
 For details, see  http://lists.apple.com/archives/xcode-users/2013/Oct/msg00074.html.